publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3516.md

     (a) __Persons eligible__

-    Except as provided in subsection (e) of this section, any individual—
+    Except as provided in subsection (e), any individual—

         (1) formerly married to an employee or former employee of the Agency, whose marriage was dissolved by divorce or annulment before May 7, 1985;